-Bruce: We are the first chocolate company we believe to have done the whole range.
-So I know that some other companies have done a few products here and there.
-We have done the entire range from our bars, to our buttons, to our truffles, to our bites and that’s the thing I’m really really proud of.
+To this day we are still very proud to have become the first chocolate company to make these eco claims across the whole range.
+We know that some other companies have done a few products here and there, but we decided to go to town on it, we don’t do anything in halves here!
+From our bars to our buttons, to our truffles, to our bites and nothing was left out!

-Bruce: We’re still using some plastics in our packaging.
-We’d love to get rid of them but frankly, one of the biggest challenges we’ve got, Debbie, is the fact that food needs to be packaged safely – it needs to be food-safe.
-So we’ve taken as many steps as we can to get rid of everything but some plastic we have to use but what we have done is made sure that the plastic is totally recyclable.
+We’re still using some plastics in our packaging.
+We’d love to get rid of them all but at the moment, one of the biggest challenges we’ve got is the fact that food needs to be packaged safely – it needs to be food-safe.
+So, we’ve taken as many steps as we can to get rid of everything but some plastic, we have to use but what we have done is made sure that the plastic is totally recyclable.